 Local authorities cannot charge for residential accommodation for people who are under Section 117 aftercare services and if, you have been charged for services which you were already eligible for due to being under Section 117, you may be able to reclaim your money.
 You should start by writing to the authority in question and if they do not refund your money, you should seek legal advice.

-For further help and advice concerning your eligibility to NHS Continuing care funding and how to obtain the help you need, contact us for further information.
+For further help and advice concerning your eligibility to NHS Continuing care funding and how to obtain the help you need, contact us or use our FREE HELPLINE on 0800 0699 784 for further information.